73v3/gridman_ecs/README.md

 This project was created as a learning exercise to understand Rust and Bevy's ECS paradigm.
 I have only been learning Rust and Bevy for two weeks, and this is my second application.

 You will certainly find areas where the code could be improved.
-Please feel free to open issues or submit pull requests with suggestions!
+Please feel free to offer suggestions!

 <div align="center">
   <img src="assets/textures/screenshot.png" alt="Screenshot of Gridman ECS" width="50%"/>